Android 18: In other media

 Android 18 has made several appearances in music.
 Her voice actress Meredith McCoy recorded vocals for a theme song by Bruce Faulconer for Android 18, the track being named after her.
-The American soundtrack also had a 2003 release titled Dragonball Z American Soundtrack Best of Dragonball Z: Android 18, dedicated to the character.
+The American soundtrack also had a 2003 release titled Dragonball Z American Soundtrack — Android 18: The Android Sagas, dedicated to the character.
 The band Seraphim has a song titled "Android 18", describing her mixture of human and machine.
 Android 18 is also referenced in the song "Blessing" by Chance the Rapper when the lyricist raps that he laughs when Krillin mentions blonde hair.

 Android 18 also made a guest appearance in an episode of the hit YouTube show "Death Battle".
-In the episode, her weapons, skills and abilities were analyzed against the "Marvel Comics" hero "Captain Marvel (Carol Danvers)".
+In the episode, her weapons, skills, and abilities were analyzed against the Marvel Comics hero Captain Marvel (Carol Danvers).
 In the end, Android 18 proved herself the better fighter and beat her opponent.

-She is one of the main villains in the video series "Dragon Ball Z: Light of Hope", portrayed by Amy Johnston.
+She is one of the main villains in the video series Dragon Ball Z: Light of Hope, portrayed by Amy Johnston.